deecewan/GenbankTypeProvider/report/src/02_research_progress.md

 Ideally, progressively injecting types as the requests complete would be ideal.
-However, from research into the way type providers work, and investigation of the API, it seems that while the request for types can be made asynchronously, all the types must be attached to the parent at one time.
+However, from research into the way type providers work, and investigation of the API, it seems that while the request for types can be made asynchronously, all the types generated from the asynchronous request must be attached to the parent at one time.
 This definitely needs further investigation, as this will help significantly with the initial load problem.

 Once the directory is parsed, a `Genome` type is created.
 This is a simple type definition.
 It cannot be used as a value and exists solely to attach children